aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.xmp.types/_index.md

 ---

-The namespace contains classes that represent the values of XMP properties in three basic categories: basic types, complex and derived types.
+The module contains classes that represent the values of XMP properties in three basic categories: basic types, complex and derived types.

 ## **Classes**
 |**Class**|**Description**|